sjbylo/container-workshop/04-share-your-container-image/README.md

 As described above, make the image "public" so others can access it.

+---
-## Allow others to run your container
+## Allow others to pull & run your container

 Finally, we can check if others can "pull" and run your image from the following repository: